Kangaba attack

 On 18 June 2017, gunmen attacked Le Campement Kangaba in Dougourakoro, east of Bamako, Mali, a luxury resort frequented by tourists.
 Hostages were reported to have been taken and at least 5 people are reported to have been killed, including a Franco-Gabonese civilian, a Chinese citizen and a Portuguese soldier.
 According to an eyewitness, the attack began when a man on a motorcycle arrived at the compound and fired at the crowd.
 He was followed by two other assailants.
-Security forces stationed at the resort held off the attack for several hours while awaiting reinforcements.
-Once arrived, the United Nations troops managed to rescue around 60 people staying at the resort.
-Some residents hid in a cave near the resort and managed to avoid the attackers.
+Another group of 8-12 attackers positioned at the top of the camp shot at tourists from above Security forces stationed at the resort held off the attack for several hours while awaiting reinforcements.
+Once arrived, the United Nations troops from the Danish MINUSMA contingency, Malian SWAT, EUTM and French special forces managed to rescue around 20-60 people staying at the resort, including 1 Norwegian Christian missionary and his family who were separated from each other during the initial attack.
+Fire and smoke was seen rising from the Le Campement camp area and several gunfights between attackers and security forces were heard or seen during the day and night.
+Some residents hid in a cave near the resort and managed to avoid the attackers and was later recovered by UN forces.

 Jama'at Nasr al-Islam wal Muslimin claimed responsibility for the attack, and Mali security minister Salif Traoré confirmed it was a jihadist attack.
-Malian troops and France's Operation Barkhane counter-terrorist force came to the site.
-Four assailants were killed in the aftermath and four arrested.
+Malian troops, MINUSMA security forces and France's Operation Barkhane counter-terrorist force came to the site.
+Four assailants were confirmed killed but several others where wounded or bodies recovered by jihadists in the aftermath and four were arrested.